 Starting (or ending) at the edge of the Smokey Mountains, which are also worth exploring the Parkway traverses the length of the National park as it passes through North Carolina and into Virginia Following the Appalachian Mountain range.
 At Waynesboro, the Parkway terminates, but at this point starts Skyline Drive as it continues onwards through the mountains terminating near Washington DC at Front Royal.

-While the trip could be easily completed in a day it would be a long slog and pretty rushed it’s much better to break it up with a stop midway or even 3-4 days to more completely explore the area.
+While the trip could be easily completed in a day it would be a long slog and pretty rushed it’s much better to break it up with a stop midway or even 3-4 days to explore the area more.

-The Skyline Drive has a $25.00 fee for entering the park but the Blue Ridge Parkway is free of charge, so you are getting a lot of road for your $25.
+The Skyline Drive has a $30.00 fee for entering the park but the Blue Ridge Parkway is free of charge, so you are getting a lot of road for your $30.
 Unfortunately, during winter there can be sections of the road closed to adverse weather conditions so make sure you keep up to date with the state of the road by checking the NPS website.
 Fall offers the best views along the route.
-As the entire length is wooded Fall offers some stunning colours as the leaves change golden brown.
+As the entire length is wooded Fall offers some stunning colors as the leaves change to golden brown.

-The area is abound with wildlife, keep your eyes peeled for Black Bear, Deer, Elk, beavers and Moose amongst many others.
+The area abounds with wildlife, keep your eyes peeled for Black bears, Deer, Elk, beavers, and Moose amongst many others.

 2 – Great River Road

 - Difficulty 9/10

 - Overall 9.5/20

 The mighty Mississippi is a true American Icon and follows the river from source to ocean, an epic adventure like no other.
 Fortunately, the Great River Road allows you to drive the entire length of this mighty river as it cuts its way down almost the entire country.

 Not a trip to be taken lightly the 2340 miles will easily take you two weeks and with stops and fully taking in the sights and locations along the way could take a whole lot longer.